alentoghostflame/nextcord/docs/migrating_to_slash_commands.rst

 You're gonna want to replace ``command`` or ``event`` with slash_command

 * Step 2
-Replace CTX With interaction and replace anyother next to ctx(for more info look at the API docs)
+Replace ctx with interaction and replace any other next to ctx (for more info look at the API docs)

 * Step 3
 Enjoy Your Slashy Bot